stuartdd/TP-Link_HS100-Controller/README.md

 │   └── HS100Controller.java
 └── README.md
 ```
 * HS100Controller.java is the source code.
-Needs to be compiled if it is changed.
+You will need to compile if it is changed.
 * HS100Controller.class is the java executable produced when you compile the source file.
-  * The existing file will run on any computer that has Java installed.
+  * The existing file will run on any computer that has Java Rruntime installed.
 * README.md The file you are reading now!

 # Compile (IF REQUIRED)
+You will need to have the Java Development Kit (JDK) installed to compile the code.

 From the root directory.
 The one with the README.md file in it, type:
 ```
 javac external/HS100Controller.java